backdrop-contrib/draggableviews/README.txt

     - Set the "'Display format' of" to fields.
     - Set the 'Display format' for the block to table.
     - Fill in the rest of the views information.
-    - Click Contine & edit button.
+    - Click Continue & edit button.
  3) Under the "FIELDS" section, do you see "Content: Title (Title)"?
 If you do not:
     - Click 'add' button at the "Fields" section and choose field "Content:title", add and apply.
  4) Click on 'Block' under the 'Display', to change the view display to the block display.